yshiyi/LeetCode/Cplusplus_reference.md

 ### Quickselect Algorithm
 Quickselect is a selection algorithm and is typically used to solve the problems "find kth something": kth smallest, kth largest, kth most frequent, kth less frequent, etc. It is related to the quick sort sorting algorithm.\
-It has \mathcal{O}(N) average time complexity and widely used in practice.
-It worth to note that its worth case time complexity is \mathcal{O}(N^2), although the probability of this worst-case is negligible.
+It has O(N) average time complexity and widely used in practice.
+It worth to note that its worth case time complexity is O(N^2), although the probability of this worst-case is negligible.